 The IELTS test is administered by three companies: the British Council, the University of Cambridge ESOL Examinations, and IDP Education Australia.
 As a result, the test uses U.K. English.
 For students more familiar with U.K. English, the IELTS may be a better option.
 Like the TOEFL, you can take the exam either as a computer-based test (CBT) or paper-based test.
 The IELTS is accepted by more than 8,000 organizations worldwide.
 One of the main differences of the IELTS is that you can take an Academic exam or General Training exam.
 The Academic exam is geared toward those seeking to enter university whereas the General Training exam is more for individuals planning to immigrate to English-speaking countries.

-The IELTS is offered up to four times a month worldwide and costs around $205 USD—but the exact cost is determined by your local currency.
+The IELTS is offered up to four times a month worldwide.
+While the exact cost is determined by your local currency, if you take the test in the U.S., it costs around $215 to $240 USD.
 Similar to the TOEFL, the IELTS is broken into four sections: Listening, Reading, Writing, and Speaking.
 However, the speaking portion of the exam is administered face-to-face by a native speaker.
 The entire exam takes about two hours and 45 minutes and test scores range between 0–9 with half scores.

 Below is a comparison of test scores for TOEFL and IELTS: